2012 Qatar Airways Tournament of Champions – Singles

-Ana Ivanovic was the two-time defending champion, but didn't qualify and was not able to compete as a wildcard due to playing in the Fed Cup.
+Ana Ivanovic was the two-time defending champion, but did not qualify and was not able to compete as a wildcard due to playing in the Fed Cup.

 Second seed Nadia Petrova won the title, defeating top seed Caroline Wozniacki in the final.
 This was Petrova's 13th and final WTA singles title before announcing her retirement in January 2017 (she played her last tournament in April 2014).